 CLINICAL ENDPOINTS IN PAIN STUDIES

 SCOPE works with selected providers for electronic Clinical Outcome Assessments (eCOA).
 Our monitors also assist study coordinators in training patients to complete self-rated pain scales, ensuring timely capture and review of responses captured through patient diary data.
-Our site communications continually emphasize training, assessment, and feedback with sites to provide quality and consistency across all study sites.
+Communication with the site emphasizes training and assessments, and provides feedback to help ensure quality and consistency across all study sites.
 Our trained project managers identify and mitigate study risks at the outset.
-In case of participation of young children or subjects who cannot provide self report, observers (e. g., parents, caregivers) can report on observable indicators of disease or health condition through measurement of an observer-reported outcome (ObsRO).
-ObsRO concepts include only those events, behaviours, or signs that can be detected by an observer’s senses (i. e., wincing, crying, or squirming).
-Similarly, a clinician reported outcome instrument to be completed by the study investigator should be limited to those concepts that are observable.
+In case of participation of young children or subjects who cannot provide self-report, observers (e.g., parents, caregivers) can report on observable indicators of disease or health conditions through measurement of an observer-reported outcome (ObsRO).
+ObsRO concepts include only those events, behaviors, or signs that can be detected by an observer’s senses (i. e., wincing, crying, or squirming).
+Similarly, a clinician reported outcome instrument to be completed by the study investigator should be limited to concepts that are observable.